 Embodied Processing uses compassionate inquiry where it may be useful to find the origin of the stress, which is particularly useful for developmental trauma.
 This is not always necessary however, as the approach is somatic, we use your ‘felt sense‘, there is no requirement for you to go into the story if you do not wish.

 An example to describe the release of stress / emotional charge:

 An animal is chased by a predator.
 The animal’s survival physiology (the stress response) takes over and it either runs (flight), fights (fight) or plays dead (freeze).
 In the animal’s body, chemicals are released to support the stress response.
 The animal escapes, the stress chemicals and energy in the animal’s body then need to be released.
 The animal will shiver or shake itself off following the attack, in order to discharge and complete the stress cycle.

 Humans are often not very good at this:

-As humans we are not very good at completing the stress cycle: While we are unlikely to be in life or death situations regularly, our brains treat everyday stresses (a full inbox or running late for something) in the same way.
-If we don’t move enough to complete the stress cycle, those emotions and chemicals can continue to course through our bodies and manifest as pain.
+While we are unlikely to be in life or death situations regularly, our brains treat everyday stressors in the same way.
+Our survival physiology (the stress response) takes over.
+In our bodies, chemicals are released to support the stress response.
+If we don’t take steps to complete the stress cycle, ‘stress chemicals’ and ‘stress energy’ continue to course through our bodies, our body will adapt but, eventually, this will manifest as physical and emotional pain.